 Your right to confidentiality is not absolute and there may be times when we must share your personal information with other agencies without your consent.
 Examples include:

 The Trust does not rely on consent to use your information as a ‘legal basis for processing’.
 We rely on criteria listed in Article 6 and 9 of the GDPR.
-Such as ‘…for the performance of a task carried out in the public interest or in the exercise of official authority…’ and ‘…medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems…’ This means the Trust can use your personal information to provide you with your care without seeking your consent.
+Such as (e) ‘…for the performance of a task carried out in the public interest or in the exercise of official authority…’ and (h) ‘…medical diagnosis, the provision of health or social care or treatment or the management of health or social care systems…’ This means the Trust can use your personal information to provide you with your care without seeking your consent.
 You do have the right to say ‘NO’ to our use of your information but this could have an impact on our ability to provide you with care.

 The Trust will never share your personal information for marketing or insurance purposes.

 The Trusts computer systems and networks are protected against virus’, hackers and unauthorised access.
 The Trust has strict rules about who is given access to specific systems.
 Any information about you that is sent electronically is sent securely (encrypted).
-The majority of our electronic systems are able to create an audit trail every time someone access your information.
+The majority of our electronic systems are able to create an audit trail every time someone accesses your information.

 The Trust uses Data Protection Impact Assessments (DPIA) to identify and address any data protection issues that may arise when developing new products or services or undertaking new activities which involve the processing of personal data.
 The Trust uses Information Sharing Agreements to control the way your information is shared.
-All personal information that is stored outside the Trust’s IT systems must undergo Due Diligence to ensure that the transfer and storage of your information is safe.
+All personal information that is stored outside the Trust’s IT systems must undergo a IT Due Diligence to ensure that the transfer and storage of your information is safe.